pourmalek/CovidVisualizedGlobal/20210414/globalcovid 20210414 dates of updates.md

 globalcovid 20210414 dates of component studies updates used

-This is the 20210414 and version of globalcovid codes.
-Date of collection of component studies' updates is 20210414
+This is the 20210414 and original version of globalcovid codes.
+Date of collection of component studies' updates is 20210414.

 The following dates are the update dates of component studies' estimates used in this version of globalcovid codes.